 MT.
 WHITNEY: At 14,494’, this is the highest peak in the continental United States.
 Mount Whitney is a magnificent sight to behold from the town of Lone Pine.
 For a closer look, travel west on Whitney Portal Road approximately 13 miles to the Whitney Portal Recreation area and trailhead.
 Those wishing to climb Mt.
 Whitney must obtain a permit from the Eastern Sierra Interagency Visitor Center (760) 876-6200.

-NIGHT SKY: There are few places that can compare to the absolute river of light that is the night sky of the Eastern Sierra.
+NIGHT SKY: There are few places that can compare to the absolute river of light which is the night sky of the Eastern Sierra.
 Our dark skies draw astronomers and photographers from all over the world.
 It is the perfect place to view stars and meteor showers.

 Watercolor by: Don Roberts -Don moved to Bishop in 1979 to fly fish, hike, photograph and ski the Eastern Sierra.
 Usually you can find him hiking to one of the passes with fly rod and a tripod on his back.
 His work can be seen here and the local art shows around Bishop.